slesinger/HomeAssistant-PREdistribuce/README.md

 optionally also
 -  if a an applience (e.g. washing machine) can be run now to finish under low tariff

+> Note: Are you customer of CEZ?
+Look here: https://github.com/zigul/HomeAssistant-CEZdistribuce

 ### Installation

 Copy this folder to `<config_dir>/custom_components/predistribuce/`.